dannymirxa/allrecipes-hackathon/README.md

 - **Pre-computation**: Ensures lookup efficiency and reduces processing overhead in runtime APIs.
 - **Vectorization**: Uses combined fields and normalization for enhanced search relevance.

-## License

-This project is under the MIT License.
-See `LICENSE` for further details.

-## Author

-Your Name

-## Acknowledgments

-Appreciation to contributors and the open-source community for their invaluable tools and software.